-1.4 While the CMA's role and the legal tests that it applies remain the same, since the previous Merger Assessment Guidelines were published in 2010, the UK economy has changed and with it the type of mergers that the CMA reviews.
-For example, digital technologies have changed, and will continue to
+1.4 While the CMA's role and the legal tests that it applies remain the same,5 since the previous Merger Assessment Guidelines were published in 2010,

-&lt;sup>1 The Enterprise and Regulatory Reform Act 2013 established the CMA as the UK's economy-wide competition authority responsible for ensuring that competition and markets work well for consumers.
+1 The Enterprise and Regulatory Reform Act 2013 established the CMA as the UK's economy-wide competition authority responsible for ensuring that competition and markets work well for consumers.

-&lt;sup>2 What amounts to a substantial lessening of competition is set out in further detail in Chapter 2 below.
+2 What amounts to a substantial lessening of competition is set out in further detail in Chapter 2 below.

-&lt;sup>3 Of course, not all mergers involve businesses that are consumer-facing.
+3 Of course, not all mergers involve businesses that are consumer-facing.
 In these guidelines customers of merger firms are sometimes used as proxies for consumers.